turingschool/curriculum/source/internal_testing/rspec_practices.markdown

 {% include custom/sample_project.html %}

 1. Write two examples for the `Article` class that use `before :each` to share common setup code.
-2. Refactor those two examples to use the _implicit receiver_.
+2. Refactor those two examples to use the _implicit receiver_ where you use just `it` and a block.
 3. Experimenting with Database Cleaner:
   * Write a `before :all` block that creates five articles in the database
   * Run the examples